 Some cases of uterine polyps have no symptoms, but others can present with:

-- Heavy or frequent periods
+- Heavy bleeding or frequent menstrual bleeding

 - Vaginal bleeding postmenopause